 Just check out this tools and read tutorials about them, try to experiment with these techniques.

-Now we have the tools to decide how much level of in-game adaptation we want for our music, but as we use them, we always have to ask ourselves why we should use those tools and in which moments.
-It’s important to get a good soundtrack for your game, with variations, multiple layers, but without intensifying actions the game doesn’t have.
+Now we have the tools to decide how many levels of in-game adaptation we want for our music, but as we use them, we always have to ask ourselves why we should use those tools and in which moments.
+It's important to get a good soundtrack for your game, with variations, multiple layers, but without intensifying actions the game doesn't have.
 Just let the game tell you how adaptive your music has to be.